 Saturday 08 July 2017

-The origin of the church's name is obscure, as it does not have one hundred doors, or gates.
+The origin of the church's name is obscure, as it does not have one hundred doors or gates.
 A theory suggests that it is a corruption of the name "Katapoliani", i.e. "Lower Town church", as it lies by the sea in the lower part of the town of Parikia.

-This is one of the best-preserved Paleo-Christian monuments in the Balkan and Mediterranean region.
-According to the legend, the original church was constructed by Saint Constantine, first Emperor of Constantinople, after the offering of his mother, Saint Helene.
+This is one of the best-preserved Paleo-Christian monuments in the Balkan and Mediterranean regions.
+According to the legend, the original church was constructed by Saint Constantine, the first Emperor of Constantinople, after the offering of his mother, Saint Helene.
 During her journey to the Holy Land to search for the Holy Cross, a storm brought Saint Helene in Paros, where she promised to the Virgin to build a church if her quest were successful.
 This church was built by her son Constantine after her death and it was dedicated to the Assumption of the Virgin.

 The original church dates to 326 and was constructed in the 4th century A.D. and was a three-aisled basilica.
-In the 6th century A.D. the Byzantine Emperor Justinian made reformations to the church and added a dome.
-More reformations were performed through the centuries and today the church is a complex of Paleo Christian, Byzantine and post-Byzantine elements.
+In the 6th century A.D., the Byzantine Emperor Justinian made reformations to the church and added a dome.
+More reformations were performed through the centuries and today the church is a complex of Paleo Christian, Byzantine, and post-Byzantine elements.
 Considering that the first Christians used to build their churches with parts of the ancient temples, this church also has marble parts from antiquities located in Paros.

 Its oldest features likely predate the adoption of Christianity as the state religion of the Roman Empire in 391.
 The church was purportedly founded by the mother of the Roman Emperor Constantine the Great (ruled 306–337), Saint Helen, during her pilgrimage to the Holy Land when she stopped to worship at a chapel on the island.
 Later Justinian is credited for initiating construction on the site as well.

 The name Ekatontapiliani means the Church with the 100 doors.
 According to tradition, the church has 99 doors and a secret door will open when the church of Hagia Sofia in Constantinople will be Orthodox again.
-The entire complex of Ekatontapiliani comprises the main church of Virgin Mary with the internal chapels of Agios Anargiros, Agios Philippos and Osia Theoktisti (who loved and died in this monastery in the 9th century A.D.).
-Outside the main church, there are the chapels of Agios Nikolaos, Agia Theodosia and Agios Dimitrios.
+The entire complex of Ekatontapiliani comprises the main church of Virgin Mary with the internal chapels of Agios Anargiros, Agios Philippos and Osia Theoktisti (who lived and died in this monastery in the 9th century A.D.).
+Outside the main church, there are the chapels of Agios Nikolaos, Agia Theodosia, and Agios Dimitrios.
 In the yard of the monastery, there is also a baptistery and the cells of the monks.

-The site was badly damaged by an earthquake in the 18th century, but gradually restored.
+The site was badly damaged by an earthquake in the 18th century but gradually restored.
 The Ekatontapyliani is a renowned Marian pilgrimage church of the Aegean, second only to the famed Megalochare church on nearby Tinos Island.
 It is considered the protector of Paros and its icon is believed to be miracle-working.

 Next stop - The butterfly valley - Valley of Petaloudes.
 It’s a small green oasis (very small) near the south coast of Paros and has a colony of – not butterfly’s but moths.
-This valley is popularly referred to as Petaloudes, which means in Greek butterfly’s.
+This valley is popularly referred to as Petaloudes, which means in Greek butterflies.
 Every year during the summer months the graceful trees of the valley give out a sweet fragrance that draws the Jersey Tiger Moths like a magnet.
-This valley is in fact a very important biotope for these moths, which in Greece can only be found on Paros and Rhodes, while in the rest of the world you can admire them in a couple of places such as Turkey and Britain.
+This valley is, in fact, a very important biotope for these moths, which in Greece can only be found on Paros and Rhodes, while in the rest of the world you can admire them in a couple of places such as Turkey and Britain.
 The Butterfly Valley is nicely tucked away on the foot of a hill just beneath a natural well.
-The entire area is quite similar to a park and there are well defined pathways that meander through the length and breadth of the Butterfly Valley.
+The entire area is quite similar to a park and there are well-defined pathways that meander through the length and breadth of the Butterfly Valley.
 You will be able to spot the butterflies in shaded areas close to the stone fences or in bushes.
-Very often it is difficult to spot them as the butterflies camouflage themselves in the colour of the leaves.
+Very often it is difficult to spot them as the butterflies camouflage themselves in the color of the leaves.
 They are literally clinging to each other and there is very little difference between them and the leaves.
 Visitors are advised not to disturb the butterflies.
 If you don't manage to take a picture of them, there is a small shop at the entrance gate, which has a good collection of postcards of the butterflies from the valley.
-Unfortunately, it was rather small and there was very little to see, leaving us rather disappointed.
+Unfortunately, it was rather small and there was very little to see, leaving me rather disappointed.